Dinner, all wrapped up.

 Finally, you don’t actually need to make these wontons into soup.
 They are absolutely delicious on their own, perhaps with a little chili oil or soy sauce for dipping, garnished with scallions.

 Did you make homemade wonton soup?
-How was it?
+Share below.

 Homemade Wonton Soup